Psychiatric-Internal Medicine/Emergency Medicine

 Keywords: Diversity, Racial Disparities, Racism.

 Powell A. Racial Disparities as a Chronic Disease Model.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.